The Future spells Cannabis in every nook and cranny of the new product and marketing world.

 But as futurists, we see a constellation of opportunities waiting beyond this.
 Let’s look at the smoke signals for where the biggest wins will be.

-In the future, we’ll awaken and tweak our mood with a customized cannabis blend, part of the personalization (Egonomics Trend) we track.
+In the future, we’ll awaken and tweak our mood with a customized cannabis blend, part of the personalization (Egonomics) Trend we track.
 This won’t be an average “wake and bake,” but a DNA-specific hit that gets a person into the right frame of mind for the day ahead.
 Need a fantastic, friendly vibe to meet a new client?
 There’ll be a vape for that, culled from an AI-fueled database that reveals just which strains are best for the effect you crave in people like you.
-The same will hold true round the clock, as vapes, drops, edibles and meltables help us optimize our mood and minds to sync with daily demands.
-So many of the functions now performed by mood medications and psychotherapy sessions will be replaced.
-Whole industries will evaporate.
+The same will hold true round the clock.

 The CBD component of cannabis will elevate daily life in dozens of ways: Researchers have discovered that it can improve mood, sleep, immune function and anxiety levels while lessening inflammation.
 Given how our culture is growing more wellness-centric, cannabis can play a vital role in satisfying consumer needs.
 There will be CBD-MD’s who calibrate the right blends to remedy whatever ails a person, using their individual biodata as well as AI to formulate the perfect dose.
 Big Pharma should be on the alert.
 Where cannabis is legal, opioid prescriptions have dropped by double digits.

 There’s also incredible opportunity ahead as cannabis culture meshes with our culture’s hunger for transportive experiences.
 As an Anxiety Epidemic rocks our society, consumers will do anything to escape, which is evidence of our Trends Fantasy Adventure and Pleasure Revenge.
 As VR zooms to the $27 billion business it’s projected to be by year 2022, it seems inevitable that this technology will create a new kind of trip with curated weed strains.
-Already, Innerspace in LA has created what’s billed as “a physical and digital playground to explore” with interactive art, immersive technology, and cannabis for a “multi-sensory narrative journey through consciousness.”
-The travel industry will go from external to internal—to fantastic VR trips inside one’s own head and tech-created visualizations; cannabis will be the ultimate mind-expanding partner.
+Already, Innerspace in LA has created what’s billed as a “A Physical and Digital Playground to Explore” with interactive art, immersive technology, and cannabis for a “multi-sensory narrative journey through consciousness.”
+The travel industry will go from external to internal – to fantastic VR trips inside one’s own head and tech-created visualizations; cannabis will be the ultimate mind-expanding partner.

-For those who want a less intense thrill—what Faith and BrainReserve call a Small Indulgence—cannabis will still be a player.
+For those who want a less intense thrill – what Faith and BrainReserve call a Small Indulgence – cannabis will still be a player.
 Happy Hour as we know it will come crashing down when a hit of marijuana or a tiny, big-flavor edible can deliver all the buzz with none of the liver-taxing alcohol (or calories).
 Where will THC-rich and THC-free concoctions be served?
 A new kind of bar will evolve that may merge with the coming of driverless cars.
 Will we relax in mobile party pods with a cannabis barista on-board?
 Or will our drops of bliss be drone-delivered for solo consumption?
-Odds are, we’ll learn the answer in the decade ahead.
-Wouldn’t you want to be who owns the answer?